Touchstone Pictures: Early years as Touchstone Films

-Touchstone Films was founded by then-Disney CEO Ron W. Miller on February 15, 1984, as a label for their PG films, with an expected three to four movies released under the label.
+Touchstone Films was founded by then-Disney CEO Ron W. Miller on February 15, 1984, as a label for their PG films, with an expectation of 3-4 movies released per year under the label.
 Touchstone Films' first film was Splash, a huge hit that grossed $68 million at the domestic box office that year.
 Touchstone Films was a brand chosen from over 1,200 potential names; the runner-up name was "Silver Wind".
 Incoming Disney CEO Michael Eisner and film chief Jeffrey Katzenberg considered renaming the label to "Hollywood Pictures", which went on to become a separate Disney film label on February 1, 1989.
 The logo is often mistaken as a thunderbolt within a blue sphere.
 The intent is that the blue ball is actually the "stone", while the yellow marking over it is the streak left behind by the stone's use.

 In 1986, Down and Out in Beverly Hills was another early success for Touchstone and was Disney's first R-rated film.
 It was followed in 1987 by Disney's first PG-13-rated film, Adventures in Babysitting.
 Disney increased the momentum with additional PG-13 and R-rated films with Ruthless People (1986), Outrageous Fortune (1987), Tin Men (1987), and other top movies.
 In April 1986, Touchstone films were licensed to Showtime/The Movie Channel for five years, starting in 1987.